-- The risk that the Respondent will commit additional acts of Prohibited Conduct, such as: - Whether there have been other reports of Prohibited Conduct about the same Respondent; - Whether the Respondent has a history of Prohibited Conduct; - Whether the Respondent threatened further Prohibited Conduct or other misconduct against the Complainant or others; and - Whether the Prohibited Conduct was committed by multiple perpetrators; - The nature and scope of the Prohibited Conduct, including whether the Prohibited Conduct was perpetrated with a weapon; - The ages and roles of the Complainant and the Respondent; - Whether UTC can pursue an investigation and/or resolution without the participation of the Complainant (e.g., whether there are other available means to obtain relevant evidence of the Prohibited Conduct such as security cameras or physical evidence); - Whether the Complainant's report reveals a pattern of perpetration (e.g., via illicit use of drugs or alcohol) at a given location or by a particular group; and - UTC's commitment to providing a safe, non-discriminatory environment, including the risk posted to any individual or to the campus community by not proceeding with an investigation.
+- The increased risk that the Respondent will commit additional acts of Prohibited Conduct, such as: - Whether there have been other reports of Prohibited Conduct about the same Respondent; - Whether the Respondent has a history of Prohibited Conduct, whether at UTC or prior to enrollment at UTC;

+- Whether the Respondent threatened further Prohibited Conduct against the Complainant or others; and - Whether the Prohibited Conduct was committed by multiple perpetrators; - The nature and scope of the Prohibited Conduct, including whether the Prohibited Conduct was perpetrated with a weapon; - The ages and roles of the Complainant and the Respondent; - Whether the Complainant is a minor and the Title IX Coordinator is required by Tennessee law to report the incident; - Whether UTC can pursue an investigation and/or resolution without the participation of the Complainant (e.g., whether there are other available means to obtain relevant evidence of the Prohibited Conduct such as security cameras or physical evidence); - Whether the Complainant's report reveals a pattern of perpetration (e.g., via illicit use of drugs or alcohol) at a given location or by a particular group; and - UTC's commitment to providing a safe, non-discriminatory environment, including the risk posted to any individual or to the campus community by not proceeding with an investigation.

-The presence of one or more of those factors could lead UTC to deny the Request for Limited Action.
-If UTC determines that it can grant a Request for Limited Action, UTC will take reasonable steps to respond to the report consistent with the Request for Limited Action and will take prompt actions that UTC determines are necessary to protect and assist the Complainant while not disclosing the Complainant's identity to the Respondent (e.g., providing the Complainant with Interim Measures).
+The presence of one or more of those factors could lead UTC to investigate and, if appropriate, pursue disciplinary action.
+If none of the factors is present, UTC will likely respect the Complainant's request for confidentiality.
+If UTC determines that it can respect a Complainant's request for confidentiality, UTC will take reasonable steps to respond to the report consistent with the Complainant's request for confidentiality and will take prompt actions that UTC determines are necessary to protect and assist the Complainant while keeping the Complainant's identity confidential (e.g., providing the Complainant with Interim Measures).

-If UTC determines that it cannot grant a Request for Limited Action, then UTC will inform the Complainant prior to starting an investigation and will, to the extent possible and unless otherwise required by law, only share information with people responsible for handling UTC's response.
+If UTC determines that it cannot maintain a Complainant's confidentiality, then UTC will inform the Complainant prior to starting an investigation and will, to the extent possible and unless otherwise required by law, only share information with people responsible for handling UTC's response.
 If UTC determines that it must disclose the Complainant's identity to the Respondent, then UTC will inform the Complainant of that determination prior to the disclosure.
 UTC will honor a request by the Complainant that UTC inform the Respondent that the Complainant asked UTC not to investigate or seek discipline.
-UTC will take ongoing steps that it determines are reasonable and appropriate to protect the Complainant from Retaliation or harm and may work with the

-Complainant to create a safety plan.
+UTC will take ongoing steps that it determines are reasonable and appropriate to protect the Complainant from Retaliation or harm and may work with the Complainant to create a safety plan.
 Retaliation against the Complainant, whether by students or UTC employees, will not be tolerated.
 UTC will also assist the Complainant to access the support resources identified in Section IV, including Interim Measures, and inform the Complainant of the right to report a crime to campus or local law enforcement (and provide the Complainant with assistance in reporting if the Complainant requests it).